-Phil’s talk and multimedia presentation is a fascinating journey through culture, myth, mental health, and beliefs surrounding consciousness.
-In various indigenous cultures throughout the world Phil has met individuals who enter non-ordinary states of consciousness to heal disease, predict or influence events, and guide their communities—the people we refer to as shamans.
+Phil's talk and multimedia presentation is a fascinating journey through culture, myth, mental health, and beliefs surrounding consciousness.
+In various indigenous cultures throughout the world Phil has met individuals who enter non-ordinary states of consciousness to heal disease, predict or influence events, and guide their communities—the people we refer to as Shamans.
 The vast majority of these individuals were identified then nurtured to become healers or seers after they suffered what we in the West refer to as a psychotic break from reality.
-This ‘break’ typically occurred in their adolescent or teen years.
-Most were taken aside by an older shaman or elder and told they had a gift and that they could be of service to their community.
-Fascinated by this difference in framing (psychosis vs. gift), Phil began to interview young people in North America that had a similar ‘break’ along with the professionals who treat them using both a pharmaceutical and a non-pharmaceutical approach.
+This ‘break’ typically occurred in their teen years.
+Most were taken aside by an older Shaman or elder and told they had a gift and that they could be of service to their community.
+Fascinated by this difference in framing (psychosis vs. gift), Phil began to interview individuals in North America that had a similar ‘break’ along with the mental health professionals who treat them using either a bio-medical, psycho-social or spiritual approach.

 The discrimination and oppression of women and girls is unfortunately humanity's most universal human rights violation.
 It occurs in almost all cultures on earth.
 For nearly a decade, Phil has captured the stories of courageous women who are 'Stirring the Fire' as they address the issues that have negatively impacted their communities and themselves.
 His lecture and multimedia slideshow bring the audience face to face with these Heroes—remote and mostly unknown women confronting dysfunctional cultural traditions and beliefs in an effort to bring social and economic justice to women and girls worldwide.